 - Giant sharpie (I went big with this one)

-I know that was an extensive materials list and you can’t believe it (joking, kidding, sarcasm).
-This activity is the best.
-You’ll see.
+I know that was an extensive materials list and you can’t believe it (joking, kidding, sarcasm), but honestly, it’s typically the activities with the LEAST amount of prep that are the MOST amount of fun.

-The last time I did this activity was when my son was 2.5.
-That was more than a year ago and the second he saw me prepping this activity, he went running for his sister (who was too little to play last time.)
+The last time I did this alphabet activity was when my son was 2.5.
+That was more than a year ago.
+Even still, the second he saw me prepping this activity, he went running for his sister (who was too little to play last time.)

 A year later and this is still his favorite activity.
-Sorry other easy toddler activities.
-Sam has picked a favorite.
+Sorry other easy toddler activities, there is a clear winner!

 Cut your construction paper in half and write a single letter on each one.